RaoNagaraj/es6/README.md

 * [Promises](#promises)

 ## History
-ECMAScript is now 17 years old with it's birth in 1997 - you may know it from multiple well know implementations known as JavaScript, JScript and ActionScript.

-* ECMAScript is the standard.
+* ECMAScript is now 17 years old with it's birth in 1997 ** ECMAScript is the standard.
 JavaScript, ActionScript and JScript are implementations of it.
-* The language was invented by Brendan Eich at Netscape.
+** The language was invented by Brendan Eich at Netscape.
 * It first appeared in Navigator 2.0 browser and has appeared in all subsequent browsers from Netscape and in all browsers from Microsoft starting with Internet Explorer 3.0.

 A brief snapshot of it's history: